cheethas/powdr/IDEAS.md

 By just declaring A and B to be of type u16, it might not be needed to define them?
 There should be a way to create a "cross product" of constants somehow, so that the definition of A and B above is trivial.
-This could also help to combine two lookps into one.
+This could also help to combine two lookups into one.

 #### Cross-Product Brainstorming